Donna Christanello

-Mary Alfonsi (May 23, 1942 – August 25, 2011), better known by her ring name Donna Christanello (also billed as Donna Christianello, Donna Christenello, Donna Christiantello, and Donna Christantello, the names which she went by on her official website), was a professional wrestler trained by The Fabulous Moolah.
-She was active from the late 1960s through the 1980s.
-She frequently wrestled women such as Ann Casey, Vicki Williams, Evelyn Stevens and Leilani Kai throughout the 1970s.
+Mary Alfonsi (May 23, 1942 – August 25, 2011), better known by her ring name Donna Christanello, was an American professional wrestler active between 1963 and 1991.
+Trained by The Fabulous Moolah, she frequently wrestled Ann Casey, Vicki Williams, Evelyn Stevens and Leilani Kai throughout the 1970s.

 Professional wrestling career

-National Wrestling Alliance
+National Wrestling Alliance (1963–1984)

 Christanello was employed at a restaurant in Pittsburgh when she decided to contact a wrestling promoter to become a professional wrestler.
 Male wrestlers Waldo Von Erich and Klondike Bill helped set her up with women's wrestling trainer The Fabulous Moolah.
 She moved to South Carolina in 1963 to train with Moolah.
 In 1969, Christanello competed during an Australian tour with Toni Rose, Jessica Rodgers, Betty and Rita Boucher, Ramona Isbell, Marva Scott and Evelyn Stevens.

 She was the frequent tag team partner of Toni Rose.
 She and Rose won the National Wrestling Alliance's NWA Women's World Tag Team Championship in 1970.
 In 1972, she competed at the Superbowl of Wrestling, where she and Rose defended the time World Women's Tag Team Championship against Sandy Parker and Debbie Johnson.
 They eventually lost the title in October 1973 to Joyce Grable and Vicki Williams at Madison Square Garden in New York.
 There is also an unrecorded title change.
 Susan Green and Sandy Parker won the World Tag Team title from Christanello and Rose in November 1971 in Hawaii and lost them in February 1972 to Christanello and Rose in Hong Kong.
 They also defended the title in the NWA and American Wrestling Association, and the title was eventually integrated into the World Wrestling Federation (WWF).
 As a result, they were recognized as the first WWF Women's Tag Team Champions.

-World Wrestling Federation
+World Wrestling Federation (1965–1977, 1981–1987)

-During the mid-1980s she competed in the WWF's women's division.
+She made her debut in the World Wide Wrestling Federation in 1965.
+She worked there for many years until 1977.

+Christianello returned to the WWWF now WWF in 1981.
 Christianello continued to wrestle in tag team matches.
 On May 5, 1984, Susan Starr and Christianello defeated Wendi Richter and Peggy Lee.
 On June 5, 1984, Peggy Lee and Christianello defeated The Fabulous Moolah and Desiree Petersen.
 The next day Moolah and Petersen defeated the team of Christianello and Judy Martin.
 On June 9, Moolah and Petersen defeated Martin and Christianello.
 The following day, Moolah and Petersen once again defeated Christianello and Judy Martin.
 In August 1984, Christianello wrestled primarily singles matches.
 On August 19, Susan Green defeated Christianello.
 In matches on both August 20 and 21, Susan Starr defeated Christianello.

+During the mid-1980s she competed in the WWF's women's division.
 In 1987, she wrestled as part of Sensational Sherri's team at the Survivor Series pay-per-view.
+She retired from wrestling circa 1991.